 That way, you might not even have to reschedule it.
 Otherwise, if you do, you can change it later for no additional cost.

 The truth is that you are at risk of being potentially asked to show some form of proof of onward travel every time you board a flight.
 How much of an issue this becomes depends on the attitude of the check-in staff and Immigration Officers.

-There are also some sites out there that enable people to create and download realistic looking fake tickets.
-I do not recommend this at all as it could land you in serious trouble.
+There are also some sites out there that enable people to create and download realistic-looking fake tickets.
+This is absolutely not a good idea as it could land you in serious trouble.

 Have you ever been asked to provide proof of onward travel when you did not have it?
-Alternatively, have you ever had any concerning encounters with border control while travelling somewhere?
-Feel free to let us know in the comments section below!
+Alternatively, have you ever had any concerns with border control while travelling somewhere?

 Hopefully, this is not something that will ever cause major issues or hindrances to your trip!
 Safe travels!
 Melissa xo